LucasMonaldi/lucasmonaldi.github.io/_publications/2025-08-23-parametric-study-explosion.md

 **Why does this matter?**
 Our simulations showed that at certain intermediate heights, this phenomenon generates localized pressures of up to **180 kPa** at the base of the tanks.
 This is much higher than what traditional ground-level models predict.
 By understanding these patterns, we can help design safer industrial layouts and more resilient infrastructure against accidental explosions.

 **Paper available**.
-Please contact me if you are interest: lucas.monaldi@unc.edu.ar
+Please contact me if you are interested: lucas.monaldi@unc.edu.ar